CurioRank · Best Picks

 Top Pick

-The current on-ramp to Star Wars: Legion — a two-player Galactic Empire starter with the minis, terrain and rules you need to start commanding troops on the tabletop.
+The current on-ramp to Star Wars: Legion — a Galactic Empire force with the minis, terrain and rules to start playing.
+Legion is a two-player game, but each starter now covers one faction, so a second player needs the Rebel Alliance set.

 Pros